-Some devices are simply not suitable for BYOD.
-With this in mind, it is far better to draft a list of the exact devices, as well as the security requirements they need to meet, in the earliest stages of your BYOD policy implementation.
+Some devices are not suitable for BYOD.
+With this in mind, it is far better to draft a list of the exact devices and the security requirements they need to meet, in the earliest stages of your BYOD policy implementation.

-Additionally, you should insist that employees take all of the maximum precautions when selecting passwords, using screen locks, and accessing your business network.
+Additionally, it would help if you insisted that employees take all of the maximum precautions when selecting passwords, using screen locks, and accessing your business network.

 These policies only serve a purpose if the people using them understand the requirements, and are aware of the process.

-Whether it is holding an informational session, creating a guidebook, or sitting each employee down with your IT department, one thing is certain –if you fail to properly communicate your BYOD policies, then each user could pose a potential threat.
+Whether holding an informational session, creating a guidebook, or sitting each employee down with your IT department, one thing is sure –if you fail to communicate your BYOD policies properly, then each user could pose a potential threat.

-Finally, make sure that your explanation materials are properly tailored to each audience, including your support staff, managers, end users, and various departments.
+Finally, make sure that your explanation materials are adequately tailored to each audience, including your support staff, managers, end-users, and various departments.
 Once again, transparency is KEY.

-A BYOD policy is only good if it is mutually beneficial to the employees and the business.
-As such, you will need to define policies that employees will actually use.
+A BYOD policy is only useful if it is mutually beneficial to the employees and the business.
+As such, you will need to define policies that employees will use.

-For example, depending on the sensitive nature of your business, you might not need to access your employee’s personal apps or disable the screenshot feature.
-Instead, you should focus on policies that maintain enterprise security data without infringing on the privacy rights of your employees and their devices.
+For example, depending on your business’s sensitive nature, you might not need to access your employee’s apps or disable the screenshot feature.
+Instead, you should focus on policies that maintain enterprise security data without infringing on your employees’ privacy and devices.

 In this spirit, be sure to offer employees a few options about what types of apps they can use courtesy of your enterprise app store.